Mashed carrot: Preparation

-To create mashed carrots, the carrots are prepared and cut into a uniform size and boiled, steamed or roasted.
+To create mashed carrots, the carrots are washed and cut into a uniform size and boiled, steamed or roasted.
 The cooked carrots then can be mashed in a food processor or by hand with a potato masher.
 In addition, canned carrots can be used to prepare mashed carrots.
 Mashed carrots are served hot.

 Culinary uses

 Mashed carrots may be served as a side dish.
 They are a major ingredient in carrot muffins, carrot cookies and carrot souffle.
 Mashed carrots are used in the home for baby food and in commercially prepared 'baby' food.